craftcms/docs/docs/4.x/config/general.md

 </div>

-The string to use to separate words when uploading Assets.
+The string to use to separate words when uploading assets.
 If set to `false`, spaces will be left alone.

 ::: code
 ```php Static Config